 Or, you can use them for sandwich bread.
 Bacon and egg sandwich on waffles is quick and really good.

-Go make the waffles!
+Go make yourself some Low Carb Waffles!
 As always, let me know if you have any comments or super duper toppings that I haven't thought of below...

 Keto Oat Fiber Waffles